 Who Is Chord Overstreet?
-All About the Former Glee Star

-Somehow Emma Watson walking in the near vicinity of another actor at an Academy Awards after-party is enough to make people ask, who is Chord Overstreet?
+What to Know About Emma Watson's Boyfriend

-The two stars exited Vanity Fair's Oscar party on Sunday evening around the same time at each other and the video sent people into over the edge about the potential for a Harry Potter/Glee crossover–and potentially more (is she wearing his suit jacket?).
-Overstreet did not pose for the red carpet at the event, whereas Watson did, and there is no evidence that they interacted each other during the festivities.
+After the two stars exited Vanity Fair's Oscar party Sunday evening around the same time at each other, the video footage (is she wearing his suit jacket?) sent people into over the edge as they speculated about the potential relationship and for a Harry Potter/Glee crossover.
+Overstreet did not pose for the red carpet at the event, whereas Watson did, and there was no photo evidence that they interacted each other during the festivities.

+However, on Friday, March 9, a source confirmed to People that the actors are indeed together.

+“They have been dating for a little bit now, but it’s still pretty new,” the source said.
+“They met through friends,” adds the source.
+“They might seem like an odd match but they actually have very similar personalities.”

+“They met through friends,” the source added.
+“They might seem like an odd match but they actually have very similar personalities.”

+The most recent photos of the pair make it seem like they're a perfect match: In Los Angeles on Thursday, March 8, the duo held hands with each other while on a walk.

-However, in early February, Emma, 27, and Chord, 29, reportedly attended the same concert in West Hollywood, and there's out-of-focus evidence:
+In early February, Emma, 27, and Chord, 29, reportedly attended the same concert in West Hollywood, and there's out-of-focus evidence:

-Scroll down below to find out about Chord Overstreet.
+Scroll down to learn more about Chord Overstreet.

 He’s a Former Gleek